Holiday party season is here and these family Christmas games bring all the cheer

 Candy Cane Ribbon Race

 Ready, set, go!
 Grab your candy cane and race it across the ribbon to win.
-We love this simple yet exciting candy cane game thought up by mama Samantha.
-Click through to Nifty Mom to learn the easy how-to do this race.
+We love this simple yet exciting family Christmas game from Nifty Mom.

 Christmas Smell Guessing Game

 Smells good!
-Grab your Santa hats it’s time to play the Christmas game.
-From peppermint and pinecones to gingerbread and cinnamon sticks, your little elves will love playing this game.
+Grab your Santa hats, it’s time to play the Christmas smell guessing game.
+Using seasonal scents like peppermint, pinecones, gingerbread, and cinnamon sticks, your little elves will love this.
 Head over to Kid Friendly Things to Do for a tutorial on how to play.

 Let the games begin!
 We love this Christmas version of tic-tac-toe you can snag from SCATTERCRAFTED.
 It's perfect for a quick moment with grandparents or when you're just trying to keep the littles from bouncing off the walls.